Compare quotes from our trusted insurance partners:

 Frequently asked questions

-As of 1 July 2026, registered building practitioners in NSW are required to have Professional Indemnity insurance to work in the state, under the Design and Building Practitioner Act 2020.
+Yes, Professional Indemnity insurance is currently required for specific builder occupations in Northern Territory, Queensland, Victoria, and Western Australia.
+From 1 July 2026, registered building practitioners in NSW will be required to have Professional Indemnity insurance to work in the state, under the Design and Building Practitioner Act 2020.

 Real-life customer reviews verified by Feefo